ptarmiganlabs/butler-docs/content/en/docs/about/use cases/_index.md

 But what if you want to look at the *complete* reload log of that failed app reload?

-So far you would have to dig into the log directory on the Sense server, find that specific reload log among potentially thousands of other log files.
+So far you would have to dig into the log directory on the Sense server (for client-managed Sense) and find that specific reload log file among potentially thousands of other log files.
 Not very effective.
+For Sense Cloud you would have to download the log file from the Sense Cloud hub.
+Doable, but could be easier.

-As of version 7.2 Butler can store a copy of the complete reload log in a directory that you specify.
+Butler can store a copy of the complete reload log of failed reload tasks/app reloads in directories that you specify.
 The log files are stored in separate directories, one for each date.
+Sense Cloud logs are stored in a separate directory tree from client-managed Sense logs.

 This makes it easy to find the log file you are interested in.

 ## Start reload tasks from load script or from upstream systems